North Carolina Future of Nursing Action Coalition

 This major initiative will require a broad base of human and capital resources.
 We invite all interested individuals and organizations to join us in this journey to improve the health of our state.
 Please follow the links to further information about the IOM Report and recommendations.
 We encourage you to complete the volunteer form and join us on this challenging journey!

 As the work continues, we are asking individuals, healthcare systems, health-related and philanthropic organizations to contribute to this important initiative.
-To support the healthcare community in this venture, please donate at the NC Future of Nursing Action Coalition donation link below and type "NC Future of Nursing" in the comment section so we can direct your generous support to this project.
+To support the healthcare community in this venture, please donate at the NC Future of Nursing Action Coalition donation link above and type “NC Future of Nursing” in the comment section so we can direct your generous support to this project.

 To read the full IOM Report on the Future of Nursing, click here